-Like many Philadelphians and many voters across the U.S., the list of things you would like to change in the city may be rather long.
+Like many Philadelphians and many voters across the U.S., the list of things you would like to change might be rather long.
 However, when we vote with intention, we can hold elected officials accountable because we focused on issues rather than personalities when we made our choices in the booth.

 Remember, we're all about using our relationships to make our communities better.
 If you take a step back, you may find that you already do many things on the list, but not as strategically as this plan.
 We've also got you covered.

-Choose at least one issue or policy that you would like to see continued, reformed, stopped, or put in place.
-Check out this Philly.com article to compare the City Council candidates' positions on the issues.
-(Check back for articles about other offices.)
+1 - Choose at least one issue or policy that you would like to see continued, reformed, stopped, or put in place.

 Ready to pick candidates?

 You've done more work than most voters.
-It's time to pick candidates & decide how you'll vote on the ballot questions.
+It's time to pick candidates.